You walk them, but understand: Not all paths in the forest are created equal.

 Lots of Routes exist.
 Some very popular walks in K-Country (like Sparrowhawk Tarns, Tent Ridge or Pocaterra Ridge) are routes.
 But routes are really unlike trails, despite both being paths in the woods.
 Routes:

 - Were almost never built by Parks.
-Many are access or descent routes to mountain climbs, or started as game trails but got beaten down with thousands of footsteps over a few generations.
+Many are access or descent routes to mountain climbs, or started as wildlife trails but got beaten down with thousands of footsteps over a few generations;

 - Have no facilities, like washrooms or parking lots or picnic tables.

-Two routes are a bit unique: they’re marked.
+Three routes are a bit unique: they’re marked.
 Kananaskis Public Safety did so many rescues on the Heart Mountain Horseshoe and Yamnuska Traverse from people getting off-route that portions were marked (and it successfully helped reduce rescue calls).
 On Heart, the climbing route up the cliff crux is marked.
 On Yamnuska, not only is almost the entire rock scramble traverse from Raven’s End to the Saddle blazed with blue markings, but the chain was installed as a “safer” way to cross the “fall and you will die” ledge.
-There are no plans to mark more routes.

 What makes a “route” different?

 About the only thing Routes share in common with Trails is both get visits from Conservation Officers (who really, truly, go everywhere).
 Routes that were damaged by the floods of 2013 were left as is.
 Some popular but damaged routes were relocated by the footsteps of thousands who continued to go there anyway despite any flood damage.
 A good example is access to Running Rain Lake, a popular fishing lake with no official trail leading to it.
 Industrious fishermen just figured out a way around the flood damage, adapted fallen trees to use as “interesting” bridges (that would make Parks’ staff shudder; pictured above right) and a new route was born.
-Some routes (like Ha Ling) are occasionally adopted by Parks and, through the process noted below, become Trails.
-Razor’s Edge will be adopted once we are finished building it.
+Some routes (like Ha Ling) get adopted by Parks and, through the process noted below, become Trails.
+Razor’s Edge was finally adopted and made official in 2023 after 4 years of building by the Friends and our partners at CAMBA.

 When trails go bad